18F/ux-guide/_pages/research/legal.md

 > **Bad:** Are you the parent of a 4th grader?
 We’d love your feedback on everykidinapark.gov!
 Email 18F-research@gsa.gov to participate in a usability test.
 Here’s how we’ll use the information we collect: [Link to Privacy Act Statement for Design Research]

-(In the above example, “Are you the parent of a 4th grader?” is an information collection.)
+(In the last example, “Are you the parent of a 4th grader?” is an information collection.)

 That said, form-based screeners can be useful in cases where a tweet, email, etc. cannot guarantee that the people who sign up to participate in your research will meet your recruitment criteria.
 GSA staff interested in creating a screener should see this flowchart as a starting point, and be sure to consult with GSA’s PRA desk officer.
 GSA Staff: GSA has [our own remote recruiting tool](https://18f.gsa.gov/2017/11/08/four-lessons-we-learned-while-building-our-own-design-research-recruiting-tool/); ping #research-tools in Slack for more information.